7 Best Low Drop Running Shoes in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

 The “drop” in road or trail running shoes refers to the difference in height between the forefoot (or toe box) and the heel section.
-The higher the drop in a shoe, the steeper the angle will be between the forefoot and the heel.
+The higher the drop in a shoe, the steeper the angle between the forefoot and the heel.

 How we test running shoes